 Pacific Islands Oceanic Fisheries Management Project

-This Project is designed to achieve systematic, sustained changes in fishing patterns and on-the-water behaviour at national, subregional and global levels.
-Achieving these changes will result in the conservation and sustainable use of the Western and Central Pacific Oceanic fisheries.
+This project is designed to achieve systematic, sustained changes in fishing patterns and behaviour on the water at national, subregional, regional and global levels.
+Achieving these changes will result in the conservation of the Western and Central Pacific Oceanic fisheries while using them sustainably.

 |Federated States of Micronesia||Papua New Guinea|